-Janus Henderson Group plc (JHG) Q1 2020 Earnings Call Transcript
+Janus Henderson Group PLC (JHG) Q1 2020 Earnings Call Transcript

 Roger Thompson -- Chief Financial Officer

 So it's a pretty broad brush.
 You can see in the deck that we saw increased gross flows in a number of capabilities.
 Some of our long-standing strong products like balances continue to be positive.
-Absolute Return income, very strongly positive.
-Some other Fixed Income areas, small cap, global value.
+Absolute return income, very strongly positive.

+Some other fixed income areas, small-cap, global value.
 So it is fairly broad.
-But as always, it's different by geography in our business, but fairly broad.
+But as always, it's different by geography in our business but fairly broad.

 Operator